Building a Minimalist Capsule Wardrobe: How to Dress Better with Less

 4. Don’t Replace Your Wardrobe All at Once

-As you begin to use your capsule in the real world, you’ll most likely find some items that are missing.
+As you begin to use your capsule in the real world, you’ll most likely find some items that are missing and items that aren’t working.
 Take your time, and figure out what you need and what you’ll actually wear.

 - What material makes the most sense?
-Look for wool or wool-blend if you need something for cooler days.
+Look for wool or a wool blend if you need something for cooler days.

 - What color will work with multiple outfits?
 You can wear neutral colors like black or beige or throw in a bit of color with a mauve or olive tone.